-Lo, a second generation Chinese-American, grew up with her family in Birmingham, Michigan and fostered an interest in food at a young age.
+Lo, a first generation Chinese-American, grew up with her family in Birmingham, Michigan and fostered an interest in food at a young age.
 While earning a degree in French language at Columbia University, she studied at Reid Hall—Columbia's French language institute in Paris.
 She fell in love with the food culture and vowed to return.
 Back in the United States, Lo accepted her first kitchen job as garde-manger at Bouley, but after a year, she decided to move back to Paris and enroll in Ecole Ritz-Escoffier, a revered culinary institution.
 She received her degree, graduating first in her class with honors, while interning under Guy Savoy and Michel Rostang.
 Back in New York, Lo worked her way through all the stations at David Waltuck’s Chanterelle.
 She developed her culinary style during her time at Mirezi, where she earned a two-star review from The New York Times.
-After two years at Mirezi, Lo left to travel the world, explore food in Europe and Southeast Asia and plan her own restaurant, a project that would eventually define her culinary career.

 In April 2010, after a complete renovation of the original Barrow Street location, Lo reopened Annisa.
-She kept many of the same elements—clean design, welcoming atmosphere, small menu and a few signature dishes—but shook it up with new additions to the menu, inspired by her recent travels and a renewed perspective about cooking, eating and being a chef in New York City.
+She kept many of the same elements—clean design, a welcoming atmosphere, a small menu with a few signature dishes—but shook it up with new additions to the menu inspired by her culinary trips ranging from Senegal to Russia to a fishing trip to Alaska.

-In October 2011, Lo released her long-awaited first cookbook, which highlights her passion for bringing simple, multicultural flavors to her American kitchen.
+In October 2011, Lo released her long-awaited first cookbook, which highlights her passion for bringing multicultural flavors to her American kitchen.
 Her recipes celebrate the best flavors and ingredients from around the world at a time when access to international ingredients is greater than ever before.
-Interspersed are stories from Lo’s life as a Chinese-American, memories of her travels and tips on cooking.
+Interspersed are stories from Lo’s life, memories of her travels and tips on cooking.

 FOR MORE INFORMATION ABOUT ANITA LO, PLEASE CONTACT: